Javapower77/cs2-industries-extended/Code/LongDescription.md

 ## NOTE
 This mod is not final version.
 Still keep working on it and make improvements.

+## SPECIAL THANKS
+I would like to thanks a lot for the patience on answering my question in order to keep learning on modding CS2 to the people on the Cities Skyline Modding Discord Server. krzychu124
+Bruceyboy24804
+StarQ / Qoushik
+TDW
+yenyang
+... to mention some of them

 ## DISCLAIMER
 * Safe to remove.
 This mod will not break your save if removed.
 However the assets will no longer work.